 Latest SOE News

-This edition announces the IRTE Northern Centre Young Engineer of the Year and the first Northern Island irtec breakfast meeting.
+This edition announces the IRTE Northern Centre Young Engineer of the Year and the first Northern Ireland irtec breakfast meeting.

 A look into how a new approach is sparking a change in technician skills shortages, and a preview on this years CV show.